Baby Beach Lahaina, Maui: The best Maui beach for families

 But there are things to do here that even visitors would enjoy:

-- Wade out (far) from shore: The beach stays shallow for a long way, so enjoy walking out far from shore and still being less than waist deep.
+- Wade out (far) from shore: The beach stays shallow for a long way, so enjoy walking far from shore and still being less than waist-deep.

 - Snorkel: While this certainly isn’t a top spot for snorkeling, this is a great place for beginner snorkelers to practice putting their face in the water and breathing through the snorkel.
 As the water is shallow for quite a while and there are generally no waves, it can make it an easy place to practice snorkeling.
 And there are some fish and an occasional turtle that you can see.

-- Enjoy the sand: We find this place to be so relaxing and an easy spot to enjoy family time.
+- Enjoy the sand: We find this place so relaxing and an easy spot for family time.
 Some of our best days are spent just sitting on the beach, building sand castles, and watching the boats float by on the other side of the reef.

 Occasionally, you’ll find a Monk Seal resting or swimming at the beach.
 This is rare (check out our video of it below!), but when you do be sure to give them their space.
 They’re an endangered animal and should be respected.
 Admire them from afar!

-While this is a great beach for families, there are still some tips that can help you enjoy your time:
+While this is a popular beach for families, there are still some tips that can help you enjoy your time:

 - Don’t step on the coral: Not only will you scrape your feet, but you’ll be killing the coral that the fish and other sea life need to live.
 It’s delicate, so do your best to stay away from it, which can be challenging during low tide.